 One of the largest and longest-living birds on earth, the Andean condor is a symbol of power, health and liberty for the people of Patagonia.
 On a clear morning at the Patagonia National Park Project, it is a wonderful treat to see the massive condor soaring down out of the Andes, skimming over the canopy of the southern beech forests with smooth, almost motionless flight.

-Andean condors are truly impressive in size, as tall as 1.2 meters and with the largest wingspan of any living bird, measuring as much as 3 meters.
+Andean condors are truly impressive in size, as tall as 1.2 meters and with one of the largest wingspans in the world, measuring as much as 3 meters.
 These huge birds can weigh up to 26 pounds—that’s massive for a flying creature.
 In order to get around efficiently with all that bulk, the Andean condor prefers to roost high up on the bare cliffs of the Andes, where it can catch a strong thermal updraft in the warm morning air.
 Under good conditions, the condor can fly as far as 300km in a single day, soaring as high as 16,400 feet.

 Andean condors have a very long lifespan, reaching up to 50 years or more in the wild.
 They will reach sexual maturity in 6-8 years, at which point most birds will mate for life.
 Each mating pair will produce a single chick every two years.
 The female lays her egg on a bare cliff ledge, and both parents share the duty of incubation.
 The chick will not learn to fly until it is 6 months old, and will rely on its parents for another two years before it can survive on its own.